ahmedroshdy/Assignment-1/Questions(1-10).md

 	double balance;

 public:
-	BankAccount(string name, string account, double balance); //allowing to create object and initialize it void show(); //Displaying the depositors name, account number, and balance void deposit(double money); //Depositing an amount of money given by an argument void withdraw(double money); //Withdrawing an amount of money given by an argument
+	BankAccount(string name, string account, double bal); //allowing to create object and initialize it void show(); //Displaying the depositors name, account number, and balance void deposit(double money); //Depositing an amount of money given by an argument void withdraw(double money); //Withdrawing an amount of money given by an argument